KJWilliamson/favorite-halloween-movie/README.md

-## What's your Favorite family friendly Halloween movie? built with HTML, CSS, and Javascript.
+## What's Your Favorite Family Friendly Halloween Movie?
+Built with HTML, CSS, and Javascript.
 * User enters title and if it's in the database it shows a gif from the movie.